SanjeevaRDodlapati/QeMLflow/docs/reports/comprehensive/UPDATED_FRAMEWORK_INTEGRATION_ANALYSIS.md

 - Easier maintenance and updates

 ### Learning Experience
-- Students learn the actual ChemML API
+- Students learn the actual QeMLflow API
 - Professional development practices
 - Framework-first thinking
 - Real-world applicable skills

 ## 🚦 CONCLUSION

-The ChemML framework is **well-designed and functional**, but the educational notebooks **completely bypass it**, creating a massive redundancy problem.
+The QeMLflow framework is **well-designed and functional**, but the educational notebooks **completely bypass it**, creating a massive redundancy problem.
 The integrated ADMET notebook proves that **80%+ code reduction** is achievable while improving functionality.

 **Priority**: Immediately integrate all bootcamp notebooks with the framework to provide a professional, consistent learning experience.